cosmos/cosmos-sdk/cosmovisor/README.md

 * `DAEMON_RESTART_AFTER_UPGRADE` (*optional*), if set to `true`, will restart the subprocess with the same command-line arguments and flags (but with the new binary) after a successful upgrade.
 By default, `cosmovisor` stops running after an upgrade and requires the system administrator to manually restart it.
 Note that `cosmovisor` will not auto-restart the subprocess if there was an error.
 * `DAEMON_POLL_INTERVAL` is the interval length in milliseconds for polling the upgrade plan file.
 Default: 300.

-* `DAEMON_UPGRADE_INFO_FILE` is a full path to the upgrade plan file created by the upgrade module in `BeginBlocker` when a new upgrade plan is detected.
-On start, `cosmovisor` checks if the path is valid, if the base directory exists, and if a filename is provided.
-If the file name is wrong, the upgrade request will never be handled.
-Default: `<DAEMON_HOME>/data/upgrade-info.json`.
-  TODO: remove?

 ## Folder Layout

 `$DAEMON_HOME/cosmovisor` is expected to belong completely to `cosmovisor` and the subprocesses that are controlled by it.
 The folder content is organized as follows: